mo-sari/Django-Challenges/readme.md

 ### 23-Write a custom QuerySet method to get restaurants with a specific average rating.

 ### 24-Create a QuerySet to find the most popular restaurant type.

+### 25-Implement a view to get all users who rated a specific restaurant.